Alabama 64, Robert Morris 56

 Alabama 64, Robert Morris 56: Trevor Releford scored 13 of his 18 points in the second half and the Crimson Tide rallied to beat the visiting Colonials.

-Retin Obasohan had 12 points and seven rebounds and Carl Engstrom added eight points off the bench for Alabama (6-7), which snapped a three-game losing streak while recording a season-high 12 steals.
-The Crimson Tide trailed by as many as six points early in the second half before posting their first win this season in eight games decided by 10 or fewer points.
+Retin Obasohan added 12 points and seven rebounds and Carl Engstrom added eight points off the bench for Alabama (6-7), which snapped a three-game losing streak while recording a season-high 12 steals.
+The Crimson Tide trailed by as many as six points early in the second half before posting its first win in eight games this season decided by 10 or fewer points.

 Karvel Anderson paced Robert Morris (5-10) with 16 points and Lucky Jones chipped in 14 points and seven rebounds.
 The Colonials scored the game’s first nine points and maintained control until Releford’s 3-pointer with just under 14 minutes remaining gave Alabama its first lead at 31-30.